nauman-matloob/vueNodeExercice_alvarum/README.md

 - John Doe (06 12 34 56 78)
 - Jean Dupont (06 00 00 00 00)

+## Login with last name (NEW)
+Users can now login using their last name through the following workflow:

+- User enter his last name
+- A unique registratioo number (For this exercie **the registration id is printed to the server console**)
+- User enter registratioo number

+The registration id is randomly generated on the start of the server

 ## Tech stacks

 - **Backend**: NodeJS + ExpressJS + [Sequelize](https://sequelize.org/) + SQLite